Updated: Aug 30

 Of course as you get into better shape, you can train harder, and the progressive changes in mood and well being can lead to increases in other activities such as the elliptical, rowing or bicycling devices common at any gym, perhaps as a warm up and /or cool down to the resistance training (RT) component.

-Then try to make it easier for yourself by reducing caloric intake and/or revising your diet, even with moderate changes like eliminating soft drinks.
+Try to make it easier for yourself by revising your diet, even with moderate changes like replacing soft drinks with seltzer, and cutting down on high calorie, low mass items like butter and sugar.
 Anything that drives up CRF, increases muscle mass, improves insulin action/glucose utilization, and reduces abdominal fat, gets you closer to optimal health.

 See a physician before you get started and find a capable trainer, someone who knows spotting well and will exact just enough effort, no more, no longer, especially at first.